int08h/nearenough/CONTRIBUTING.md

 Nearenough should be as unencumbered as possible.
 The `protocol` and `client` packages in particular strive to be bare-bones and may depend only on the Java 8 standard library, EdDSA-Java, and Netty.

-Contributions that introduce new external dependencies are very likely to be rejected.

 ## Licensing of Contributions